Yitching/UserGuide_CS2101/README.md

 Format: `editR [n/NAME] [d/DATE] [a/AMOUNT] [c/CATEGORY_NUMBER] [i/INTERVAL] [e/END_DATE]`

-- At least one of the optional fields must be provided
+- At least one of the optional fields must be provided.
 - When editing fields, existing fields of the `Expense` or `Income` indicated by the user will be replaced.
 - Our program searches the entry that matches the fields provided by the user.
     - If there is 1 `Expense` or `Income` matching the query, the program will prompt the user to confirm if they wish